Sharanya-4/Text-to-Speech-code/README.md

 # Text-to-Speech-code
-Project based on text and speech
+Project based on converting text to speech using python